CVE-2026-35011: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openises tickets

 Potential Impact

-Successful exploitation allows an authenticated attacker to execute arbitrary JavaScript in the context of a victim's browser session.
-This can lead to actions such as session hijacking, unauthorized actions on behalf of the victim, or other client-side attacks.
-However, the attack requires the victim to be authenticated and to visit a maliciously crafted URL.
-There are no reports of active exploitation in the wild.
+An attacker who is authenticated can exploit this vulnerability to execute arbitrary JavaScript in the context of a victim's browser.
+This could lead to session hijacking, unauthorized actions performed on behalf of the victim, or other client-side attacks.
+However, the vulnerability does not allow privilege escalation or direct compromise of the server.
+The impact is limited to the browser session of users who visit the malicious URL.

 Mitigation Recommendations